go-rod/go-rod.github.io/selectors/README.md

 ## By XPath

 CSS selector is the recommended way to selector elements, such as you cannot use XPath to select [rendered text](https://stackoverflow.com/questions/51992258/xpath-to-find-pseudo-element-after-in-side-a-div-element-with-out-any-content/51993454).
-But sometimes XPath may be more handy programmers come from other languages.
+But sometimes XPath may be handier for programmers coming from other languages.
 Use the `ElementX` for XPath:

 ```go